-Zellis group operates group risk management practices with localised and group-level reporting routes governed by a risk management framework.
-We apply a 'principles and outcomes' approach in risk management practices which is underpinned by our corporate governance framework.
-Both these frameworks are matters reserved for the Board and are reviewed annually for adequacy.
-All our frameworks integrate with each other within our group GRC Manual forming a dynamic suite of collateral informing our colleagues on best practices, influencing behaviours in our ways of working and setting minimum standards of compliance.
+The Zellis group operates group risk management practices with localised and group-level reporting routes governed by a risk management system consisting of a framework, policy, and standard operating procedures.
+We apply a 'principles and outcomes' approach in risk management practices, which is underpinned by our corporate governance framework.
+Both the corporate governance and risk management frameworks are matters reserved for the Board and are reviewed annually for adequacy.
+All our management systems integrate with each other within our group GRC Manual, forming a dynamic suite of collateral informing our employees on best practices, influencing behaviours in our ways of working, and setting minimum standards of compliance.

-Our financial crimes framework is the primary document where modern slavery and human trafficking is governed and managed.
-Due to its regulatory nature, a risk-based approach is adopted in the way we operationalise requirements.
+Within our financial crime prevention management system, our financial crimes framework is the primary document where modern slavery and human trafficking are governed and managed.
+Due to its regulatory nature, we adopt a risk-based approach in the way we operationalise requirements.
 Modern slavery and human trafficking can be very hard to detect, especially when efforts are being made to hide this type of criminal and unethical activity.
-We proactively monitor emerging threats to adapt our controls environment and keep pace with new threats and trends.
+We proactively acknowledge emerging threats and adapt our controls environment to keep pace with new threats and trends through formalised, documented risk management processes

-We are confident in our ability to recognise signs of modern slavery and human trafficking through our internal controls which would trigger further probity if identified.
-Our robust control framework is under continual development in collaboration by the skilled teams delivering our services and those maintaining governance and oversight within our supply chain.
+We are fully aware of how to recognise signs of modern slavery and human trafficking through our internal controls, which would trigger further investigation if identified.
+Our systems and controls ecosystem is under continual development, with collaboration between the skilled teams delivering our services and those maintaining compliance oversight and independent assurance over our supply chain.